baites/baites.github.io/_posts/2019-08-02-policy-based-design-in-python.md

 ---
 layout: post
 title: "Policy-based design in python"
-date: 2028-01-01 08:00:00 -0400
+date: 2019-08-02 08:00:00 -0400
 author: Victor E. Bazterra
 categories: computer-science patterns
 ---

 ## Policy-based design

-Policy-based design is an approach[^1] pioneer as far as I know in the book Modern C++ Design by Andrei Alexandrescu[^2].
+Policy-based design is an approach[^1] pioneer (as far as I know) in the book Modern C++ Design by Andrei Alexandrescu[^2].
 Most people believe that this idiom can only be implemented in C++ because it looks like as a compile-time analog of Strategy pattern that works at runtime[^3].
 As a result, this pattern may not exist for interpreted languages such as python[^4].
-Before I move forward with this post, I need to clarify what I call policy-based design.
+Before I move forward with this post, I need to clarify what **I call** policy-based design.

 For me, the goal of policy-based design is to provide a collection of classes where their inheritance relationships are not entirely defined in advance.
 It is developer responsibility to assign those relationships based on the project requirements.
-A developer mostly establishes those relationships at compile time or run time depending on the language.
+A developer mostly establishes those relationships at compile or run time depending on the language.
 I am using the expression *at coding time* to express any of the two previous scenarios, i.e. coding time = compile or run time.

 In the following section, I am providing the definitions to accomplish this in Python.
 When possible, I will show what I think is the closest equivalent on C++ as reference.

 ## Policy and host classes

 Under this pattern, classes are divided between *policy classes* and *host classes*.
-Policy classes are classes that implement a policy to modify the behavior or the interface of a host class by inheritance.
-For example, here its Python code for the *HelloWorld* example found in the Wikipedia entry[^5].
+Policy classes implement modifications to the behavior or to the interface of a host class by inheritance.
+For example, here it is the Python code for the *HelloWorld* example found in the Wikipedia entry[^5].

 {% highlight python %}
 # Example of policy-based design